 A wash sale is categorized when an investor sells a stock or security and repurchases the same or a substantially identical security within 30 days of the sale.
-The US Internal Revenue Service (IRS) introduced the 61-day wash sale rule to prevent investors who hold unrealized losses and want to benefit from a tax deduction.
+The US Internal Revenue Service (IRS) introduced the 61-day wash sale rule to prevent investors who hold unrealized losses from benefiting from a tax deduction.

-In a wash sale, the investor repurchases the security within 30 days with the hope of regaining the value of the security, which will become taxable in the next financial year.
+In a wash sale, the investor repurchases the security within 30 days with the hope of regaining the value of the security.
 The 61-day wash sale rule comprises 30 days before and after the date of sale.

-A wash sale comprises two transactions, i.e., the sale of a security at a loss and the repurchase of the security within 30 days before or after the sale.
-The purchase may include either of the following options:
+A wash sale comprises two transactions, i.e., the sale of a security at a loss and the repurchase of the security within 30 days.
+The purchase may include any of the following options: